KnowThePepper

 The first time I encountered Siling Labuyo at a Manila street market, the vendor laughed when I bought a whole bag - then handed me a glass of water I didn't ask for.
 That sharp, almost metallic pungency hits before the heat does, which is saying something for a pepper that registers 80,000–100,000 SHU.

-Belonging to C. frutescens, the same species as Tabasco, Siling Labuyo grows as a bushy perennial shrub across the Philippine archipelago.
+Belonging to Capsicum frutescens as a species, the same species as Tabasco, Siling Labuyo grows as a bushy perennial shrub across the Philippine archipelago.
 The pods are small and conical, typically 1–2 inches long, ripening from green through yellow to a vivid red.
-Unlike many chilies that soften their heat with sweetness, this one stays relentlessly sharp — a quality Filipinos call anghang, a word that captures both heat and pungency simultaneously.
+Unlike many chilies that soften their heat with sweetness, this one stays relentlessly sharp - a quality Filipinos call anghang, a word that captures both heat and pungency simultaneously.

 At this heat level, it sits comfortably in the extra-hot pepper range, outpacing the datil by a meaningful margin and putting it in the same territory as the fiery intensity of Thai Dragon.
 The burn activates quickly and spreads evenly across the palate, without the slow creep you get from some tropical chilies.